Skip to main content

 Image from Proeflokaal van Wees

-Occupying a covetable canalside location on the historic Herengracht, Proeflokaal van Wees is the tasting room for the van Wees Distillery.
+Occupying a covetable canalside location on the historic Herengracht, Proeflokaal A. van Wees is the tasting room for the van Wees Distillery.
 Opened in 1973, it's a prime spot to get acquainted with Amsterdam’s homegrown jenever culture and traditional Dutch cuisine.
 Inside, the cavern-like building oozes authentic charm, from the original pump displayed behind the bar to the stone floors.
-On the menu, you’ll find an assortment of jenevers, old-Dutch liqueurs, and bar snacks like bitterballen and croquettes.
+You’ll find an assortment of jenevers, old Dutch liqueurs, and bar snacks like bitterballen and croquettes on the menu.
 They also offer tastings and guided tours of the Ooievaar Distillery in the neighbouring Jordaan.

 Step aboard a traditional houseboat